denimjeans/DahuaVTO-Gong/README.md

 # DahuaVTO-Gong
-A small utiliy or workaround to get the VTO ring information.
+A small utiliy or workaround to get the VTO ring information and the perform a script with the desired commands.

 compile with
 main.c -o mcl